 I have this really cool lined burlap lunch bag and it has worn out.
-I bought it in early 2010 when I started a new job and after nearly five years of carrying many lunches, I think I would be worn out, too!
+I bought it long ago when I started a new job, and after nearly five years of carrying many lunches, I think I would be worn out, too!
 It is certainly my favorite bag and I figured out how I could inexpensively recreate it.
 Let me show you how to make a lined burlap lunch bag!

 - 1 yard of Printed Burlap (<– affiliate link!)

 - 1-1/2 yards of Heat’n Bond Iron On Vinyl (<– affiliate link!)